Encyclopedia Brown: Parodies and tributes

-The protagonist of the 2020 film The Kid Detective is a former child prodigy detective, now an unsuccessful adult, living in a small town.
+The protagonist of the 2020 comedic noir film The Kid Detective is a former child prodigy detective, now an unsuccessful adult, living in a small town.

 In The Simpsons episode "500 Keys", the grave of Encyclopedia Brown is shown briefly next to those of Nancy Drew and the Hardy Boys, to which Lisa comments "Jeez, they're dropping like flies".

+In the Futurama episode "The Futurama Mystery Liberry", the character is parodied as Wikipedia Brown.